San Francisco to San Diego Road Trip: 10 Days in California

 The Golden Gate Bridge in San Francisco at sunset

-Spend one day in Big Sur and another day exploring the charming cities of Monterey and Carmel.
+Once in the Monterey area, take the time to explore these towns.
 Visit the world-famous Monterey Bay Aquarium, walk along Cannery Row, browse the shops, and even sample some local wines at one of Carmel’s many tasting rooms.

 If you’re keen to explore more the beautiful nature in the Monterey area, you can also head to Point Lobos Natural State Reserve for some beautiful coastal walks or go on the iconic 17-mile drive in Pebble Beach.